kubereboot/website/content/en/docs/community.md

 ### 2020-03-25 16:00 UTC
 [Link to Recording](https://youtu.be/Xc-tkNb6zNk)

-Attending:
-  - Adam Harrison, Daniel Holbach - Weaveworks
+Attendees:
   - Ace Edlib
+  - Adam Harrison
+  - Craig Peters
+  - Daniel Holbach
+  - Jean-Philippe Evrard
   - Rita Zhang
-  - Craig Peters
-  - JP Evrard

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?